-‘Carbon border adjustments’ refer to tariffs that a nation may place on emissions-intensive goods imported from a country that either lacks a carbon price of its own or is otherwise failing to take reasonable action to address the climate crisis.
-They are one way by which countries that are serious about climate action are going to try and coerce laggards – like Australia – to do better.
+CBAMs are taxes that a nation may place on emissions-intensive goods imported from a country that either lacks a carbon price of its own or is otherwise failing to take reasonable action to address the climate crisis.
+They are one way by which countries that are serious about climate action will compel laggards – like Australia – to do better.

-As an economic measure they have been developed particularly by the EU, and are on track to be phased in from 2023 and fully implemented by 2026.
-They have already caught Australia’s attention, with Scott Morrison objecting to the prospective measures (“We’re going to do it our way”) ahead of the climate-focussed summit.
-In spite of the Prime Minister’s complaints of ‘economic coercion’, the UK’s High Commissioner to Australia, Vicki Treadell, has nonetheless urged Australia to raise its ambitions before the summit, stating that “a high level of ambition, not just for net zero by 2050” is the best way for any country to lessen the future toll of carbon tariffs on its economy.
+The EU announced a border tariff this year, which will be phased in from 2023 and fully implemented by 2026.
+Carbon border tariffs have already caught Australia’s attention, with Scott Morrison objecting to the measures (“We’re going to do it our way”) ahead of the most recent, and climate-focused, G7 summit.
+In spite of the Prime Minister’s complaints of ‘economic coercion’, the UK’s High Commissioner to Australia, Vicki Treadell, has urged Australia to raise its ambitions, stating that “a high level of ambition, not just for net zero by 2050” is the best way for any country to lessen the future toll of carbon tariffs on its economy.

 What would carbon borders look like for Australia?

 Bad.
-Until such a time as Australia gets serious about tackling climate change, Australia stands to be hit particularly hard by any new tariffs – if only compared with the other G7 nations, who have all strengthened their climate commitments for the decade.
+Until such a time as Australia gets serious about tackling climate change, Australia stands to be hit particularly hard by any new tariffs – especially since the G7 nations have all strengthened their climate commitments for the decade.

 What other climate measures are being discussed at the moment?